damachine/coolerdash/README.md

 # CoolerDash 🐧

-#### This tool is to display real-time sensor on an AIO liquid cooler with integrated LCD displays.
+#### Used to display real-time telemetry data from an AIO liquid cooler with an integrated LCD display.

-Developed this tool because the LCD display of my NZXT Kraken 2023 under Linux did not meet the desired expectations.
+I started developing this tool because the LCD display of my NZXT Kraken 2023 under Linux did not meet my expectations.

-Use it successfully myself – maybe it will help you too! ❤️
+> Use it successfully myself – maybe it will help you too! ❤️

 ---
 ## Features